 Troubleshooting and repairing a doorbell is rather simple but its far from intuitive.
 Youll need to follow a few basic steps and have a few basic tools handy.
 Although models vary, this article explains how to work on a basic, generic model; fancier ones like the Ring Video Doorbell Pro are beyond the scope of this tutorial.
 Here are the tools youll need:

 - Rubbing alcohol

 - Analog or digital multimeter (how to use a multimeter)

 - Rubber grommets

 Begin by Checking the Doorbell Button

 The button is the component that sees the most human action, so its logical that its most likely to be the part to fail.
+It is remarkably resilient given its tireless service.
 Its also somewhat exposed to the heat, cold, and elements, and in some neighborhoods far too many door-to-door salesmen hungry for a sale.

-Start by opening the button assembly; youll most likely have to snap off or unscrew a protective cover.
+Begin your diagnosis by opening the button assembly; youll have to snap off or unscrew a protective cover in some cases.
 Next, disconnect the wiring.
 Simply touch the ends of the wires together to complete the circuit.
-If the bell rings, smooth the button contacts using sandpaper, reattach the wiring, press the button, and listen.
-If it doesnt chime now, the button is shot; change it out with a new one.
+If the bell rings, clean the button contacts off using sandpaper, reattach the wiring, press the button, and listen.
+If it doesnt chime now, the button is defective; replace it out with a new one.

-If the problem isnthe button, the next step is to check the step-down transformer.
+If it turns out that your problem isnt the button, your next step is to check the step-down transformer.
 It steps your 120V down to 10V-18V.
-As before, check the wiring to be sure you have good connections.
+As before, check the wiring to be sure you have good connectivity.
 For this step, its a good idea to cut the power.
 If wiring is secure, youll need to troubleshoot the transformer.

 - Restore the power.